milannair/LetsMeet/README.md

    popping up a new browser tab.
 Follow the instructions given by Expo to run the front-end app on an Android device or simulator, an iOS simulator, or in your browser.

+As of 5/12, the only feature working is account creation.